 What is Curling?

 Male and female athletes can both participate in teams of mixed gender.
-Rules and regulations are similar to the able bodied version of the sport, however sweeping the ice in front of the stone is not used in wheelchair curling
+Rules and regulations are similar to the non-disabled version of the sport, however sweeping the ice in front of the stone is not used in wheelchair curling

 Who can participate?